hudren/video-android/README.md

 * Streaming 1080p full Bluray quality video to your Android devices
 * Downloading videos and subtitles to your device for offline playback
-* Casting to Google cast devices (including vtt subtitles)
+* Casting to Chromecast devices (including vtt subtitles)
 * Automatic encoding of videos for downloading and casting

 This software is intended to be used over your local (high bandwidth) network